ProfilePic

 Extensive documentation – Your lender will ask that you provide documentation in the form of several years' worth of income tax returns, bank statements, pay stubs, asset appraisals, and other verification that will qualify you for a non-conforming loan.
 Your income and employment history will also be examined.
 The lender is evaluating the amount of risk they may be taking on in approving your loan request.

 Down payment – Lenders may allow a down payment of 10 percent with the addition of private mortgage insurance.
-However, most lenders will require you to put down at least 20 percent or more.
+However, most lenders require you to put down at least 20 percent or more.

 Debt-to-income ratio – There's very strict enforcement of the maximum debt-to-income ratio that a lender will accept.

-Significant cash reserves – Lenders will want a large amount of cash reverses on hand to make a non-conforming loan.
-This is to protect them from a deeper loss caused by foreclosure on the home, due to the size of the loan.
-The cash reserves required is often equal to a year's worth of mortgage payments, though the lender will set the amount.
+Significant cash reserves—Due to the size of the loan, Lenders want a large amount of cash reverses on hand to make a non-conforming loan.
+This is to protect them from a deeper loss caused by foreclosure on the home.
+The cash reserves required are often equal to a year's worth of mortgage payments, though the lender will set the amount.

-Interest rates – Due to the size of the loan, the interest rate tends to be a bit higher than on smaller loans.
+Interest rates – Due to the loan size, the interest rate tends to be slightly higher than on smaller loans.